crissampaiosantana/FECGenAI-SE/03_Analysis/README.md

 - Chi-square tests
 - Spearman correlation analysis

-These materials support the results presented in the manuscript.
+These materials support the statistical results reported in the manuscript.